Furniture Tip-Overs Lawsuit

 Ted McGee (2016)

 In February 2016, a tall, six-drawer IKEA dresser collapsed onto two-year-old Ted McGee of Apple Valley, MN, killing him.
-Ted’s family is currently preparing a lawsuit against IKEA.
+Ted’s family filed a lawsuit against IKEA.

 In June 2016, after the deaths of seven toddlers, IKEA finally issued a sweeping recall of 29 million chests and dressers that don’t meet the voluntary safety standards championed by the Consumer Product Safety Commission (CPSC).